PLAXIS 2D Tutorial 16: Pile driving

 In this example focus is placed on the irreversible deformations below the pile.
 In order to simulate this process most realistically, the behavior of the sand layer is modelled by means of the HS small model.

-This exercise requires a PLAXIS 2D Ultimate license to access the Dynamics features.
+This exercise requires a PLAXIS 2D Ultimate license.

-The attached *.log file contains all the commands to generate the model.
-With a Bentley Geotechnical SELECT Entitlement [GSE] licence, you can use the commands runner to open the *.log file and to execute all commands in one go, see also this instruction.
+The provided *.p2dxlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the link to save as the file (remove the extension .txt) and with the Commands runner open to execute all commands in one go, see also this instruction.

 Downloads